 Step 9: Gangway steps

 Using the curves from the previous step and the riser heights from Step 3, we can create the gangway steps.
 The number of steps will vary depending on the row riser height.
-Section 12.11 (p.115) of the Green Guide states that:
+Section 12.11 of the Green Guide (p.115) states that::

-- The goings of steps in radial gangways should not be less than 280mm, and should be uniform.
+- The goings of steps in radial gangways should not be less than 280mm and should be uniform.

 - The risers of steps in radial gangways should not be more than 190mm, and should also be uniform.

 A conditional statement is therefore required which states that if the going between rows is greater than the maximum step riser (190mm), then a step is required.
 Next, calculate the riser height of the step and determine if it is greater than the maximum (190mm).
 Repeat this process until the riser heights are below the maximum.
-To simplify this process, use the ‘Stadium.GangwayStep’ node from the BVN package.
+To simplify this process, use the ‘Stadium.GangwayStep‘ node from the BVN package.
 The node will create uniform steps where the gangway voids existed (refer Step 7) which is then automatically cut by the vomitory voids (refer Step 6).
-In order to be able to select the vomitory void form for the ‘select model element’ input, you’ll need to edit the seating bowl sweep so that the void form is available.
+To be able to select the vomitory void form for the ‘select model element’ input, you’ll need to edit the seating bowl sweep so that the void form is available.

 Dynamo script, Step 9

 The final step in creating our seating bowl is to place the seats following specific criteria: Justified to the edge of the gangways; equally spaced between gangways; and, perpendicular to the row.
 Before we place any seats, we need first to ensure our seat family is correct.
 When placing a family in Dynamo, Revit will use the insertion point as defined by the ‘Defines Origin’ parameter within the family.
 The example below shows how the reference planes have been modified and renamed so that the centre (front/back) and centre (left/right) align with the front of the seat.